-A word from Herbert Peabody, the much-loved farmer in Bianca Ross’s delightful children’s book series.
+A word from Herbert Peabody, the much-loved farmer in Bianca Ross’s lovely children’s book series.

 Knowing where something comes from is important.
 It allows us to identify and understand it.
 And recognising where our food comes from is imperative – we put food into our bodies so we expect it to be good for us and to be safe.